Last Updated on November 30, 2023

 Kris has been diagnosed with type 1 diabetes for over 15 years.
 He enjoys running and bicycling, both of which can be difficult for a diabetic.
 After he tried to run a half marathon without taking juice and almost passing out, he decided that something needs to be done to fix the problem of athletes and diabetes.

 Then when he was camping with his family and his blood sugar dropped dangerously low, and the paramedics had to be called, the idea came to him through the paramedics.
-As they were delivering glucose gel on his gums, the idea for a Glucose Boost necklace was born.
+As they were delivering glucose gel on his gums, the idea for a Glucose Boost diabetes necklace was born.

 The idea behind the design is simple, it’s a hollow tube with glucose gel on the inside.
-This allows athletes to wear the necklace and still have gel close enough in case of an emergency.
+This allows athletes to wear the diabetic necklace and still have gel close enough in case of an emergency.
 Inside of the tube is 25 grams of glucose gel, enough for any diabetic that is experiencing a hypoglycemic episode.

-The necklace itself is made of a soft flexible plastic, similar to the necklaces that glow in the dark.
+The diabetes necklace itself is made of a soft flexible plastic, similar to the necklaces that glow in the dark.
 It’s held together with a magnetic clasp that can easily be taken off quickly in case of an emergency.
-Kris, the inventor of the necklace, explained it simply, “I look at this necklace as a type of medical alert necklace, but with a solution.
+Kris, the inventor of the type 1 diabetes necklace, explained it simply, “I look at this necklace as a type of medical alert necklace, but with a solution.
 In times of low blood sugar and the state of confusion, I wanted something you didn’t need to look for – or that friends and family had to scramble for – in a time of panic.
 I wanted something easy and readily available.”
 And that’s exactly what he did.
 He may have completely changed the way that diabetic athletes manage their diabetics and go about their sports and training sessions.

 Working out with Diabetes